 Limitations to Consider:

-- Requires Docker expertise for effective deployment
+- Requires Docker and infrastructure expertise for effective production deployment

-- Self-managed infrastructure requiring operational overhead
+- Self-managed infrastructure can add operational overhead for connector runtimes, scaling, and updates

 LiteLLM provides a unified interface for interacting with multiple LLM providers, with MCP support enabling protocol-based connections to various AI services.